Evansville, Wisconsin: Community

 Evansville has four gas stations, several banks, a full-sized grocery store, and several specialty shops and restaurants.
 Over the last two decades, many of the downtown buildings have been renovated in the style in which they were originally built.
 In addition, in 2008, three blocks of Main Street that had been covered with asphalt in the 1960s were re-paved with 1900-era paving bricks, adding to the "old time" feel of Main Street.
 The re-paving took place when major utility improvements were made to the city's downtown infrastructure.

 Evansville shares a fire department with several surrounding rural towns.
 A new fire station was built in 2008 on Water Street.
 The police department then moved into the remodeled former fire department building on Church Street.
 The Evansville EMS is housed separate from the fire department and is located on Church Street as well.

 The community has a large central park, Leonard-Leota Park, named in part after early settler Levi Leonard.
 The park contains Lake Leota, which has fishing, boating, and swimming.
-Park amenities include a baseball diamond with night lighting, a softball diamond, two tennis courts, a basketball court, a swimming pool, picnic shelters, and playgrounds.
+A local landmark the Park has is a cold-war era M60 Patton on the eastern side of the park visible from Madison St. Park amenities include a baseball diamond with night lighting, a softball diamond, two tennis courts, a basketball court, a splash pad, picnic shelters, and playgrounds.
 A skateboard facility was installed in 2006.
 In addition, there are several smaller community parks, among them Countryside, Franklin, and Brzezinski.
-In 2008, a new large park was opened on Evansville's west side to accommodate the new subdivisions being built there.
-The development of this park will take place over a number of years, but two full-size soccer fields and a children's playground are in place.
-Plans include baseball diamonds, basketball courts and picnic shelters.
+In 2008, a new large park was opened on Evansville's west side to accommodate the new subdivisions being built there, the park was originally called West Side Park, and only had a children’s playground, two buildings one a picnic shelter the other a public bathroom.
+In 2020, a project had launched to renovate the park, In summer of 2024 it was renamed to Larson Acres Park this park contains the Evansville Aquatic Center and its new swimming pool, two baseball diamonds, two soccer fields that have been completed and are open to the public.
+Still under construction is a tennis court and basketball courts on the North side of the park, with a series of concrete paths connecting them all.
+The original buildings from when the park was first opened in 2008 still remain untouched, with the addition of some new paving.